gfroerli/web/README.md

 Contributions are welcome.
 If you need any guidance, feel free to create an issue on Github or join our IRC channel #coredump on Freenode!

+## License

+Copyright © 2017–2018 Coredump Hackerspace.

+Licensed under the AGPLv3 or later, see `LICENSE.md`.

 <!-- Badges -->
 [circle-ci]: https://circleci.com/gh/coredump-ch/water-sensor-web/tree/master